 Below we briefly look at the investment industry’s diversity journey (and RisCura’s) in these terms:

-Diversity 1.0 is the beginning where investment holding companies were focused on allocating funds to black asset managers.
+Diversity 1.0 is the beginning where the industry allocated funds to BEE investment holding companies.
 Through this phase we saw many of the early BEE deals during the pre-2000s.

 Diversity 2.0 is where we saw focused involvement with launching black asset managers and partnering with them.
 Some notable examples of managers who were supported by RisCura are 27four Investment Managers and Afena Capital.